MatthewReid854/reliability/docs/Mixture models.rst

 .. image:: images/Weibull_Mixture_hist.png

 In this second example, we will compare how well the Weibull Mixture performs vs a single Weibull_2P.
 Firstly, we generate some data from two Weibull distributions, combine the data, and right censor it above our chosen threshold.
 Next, we will fit the Mixture and Weibull_2P distributions.
-Then we will build the mixture PDF using the components of the fitted Weibull distributions.
-Everything is then plotted and a goodness of fit measure is used to check whether the Weibull_Mixture is really a much better fit than a single Weibull_2P distribution (which it is due to the lower BIC).
+Then we will visualise the histogram, PDF and CDF of the fitted mixture model and Weibull_2P distributions.
+The goodness of fit measure is used to check whether the mixture model is really a much better fit than a single Weibull_2P distribution (which it is due to the lower BIC).

 .. code:: python